 - Lots of rain – rain can cause flooding, especially in Southwest Florida.
 It can also cause issues if your windows or doors are not properly protected and get broken.
 It can get into your property from damaged, exposed areas.
 This may lead to interior issues such as mold or rot.

-So, without hurricane shutters or another form of hurricane protection, such as impact windows and doors, your home is left vulnerable.
+So, without hurricane shutters or another form of hurricane protection, such as impact windows and doors, your home is left completely vulnerable.

 You may like: Hurricane Shutters vs. Impact Windows